Elevate Your True Self

 CR 756 : English for International Business

-Development of English proficiency necessary for entrepreneurship; Discussions and presentations on various entrepreneurial topics such as growth strategies, operational planning and costing, and the analysis of opportunities and competitors; Writing skill development through business plan preparation, feasibility studies, market surveys, and reports
+Development of English proficiency necessary for entrepreneurship.
+Discussions and presentations on various entrepreneurial topics, such as growth strategies, operational planning and costing, financial management, taxation, and the analysis of opportunities and competitors.
+Business plan preparation, feasibility studies, market surveys, and reports.
+Development and implementation of plans for new business management

-CR 759 : Theory of English Language Teaching
+CR 759 : Principles and Practices of English Language Teaching

-CR 616 : English Pronunciation for International Communication
+CR 616 : English Pronunciation for Global Communication

 CR 617 : Global Englishes and Intercultural Communication